shubhranshb/sliceAssignment/readme.md

 ## Assumptions

-I have converted all the arguments to lower case so that there is no confusion in the word case.
+1. I have converted all the arguments to lower case so that there is no confusion in the word case.
+2. All the arguments will be stripped of space character and hence will be treated as a single word.
+3. All the APIs will return in HTTP code as 200, but will have a common key "status" to inform if the operation is successful or not.

 ## Steps to run
 1. run the following command in the project folder